Creating and Publishing a Listing

 4. Select Add next to each section that appears on the page and provide the required information.

-As you provide information for each section, refer to Configuring Listings Capabilities for information on each field.
+As you provide information for each section, refer to Configuring listings for information on each field.
 The specific properties available to edit depend on the type of listing that you create.

 After creating and configuring a listing, you can publish a listing.